-If your securities are with a bank or broker, you can transfer your shares to the College by Depository Trust Company (DTC) wire by completing the securities transfer letter, sending a copy to your broker, and submitting the letter online to the College.
-Before making your gift, you may wish to review the information below “Important Additional Information” to determine whether you should discuss your gift with the College prior to submitting the form.
+If your securities are with a bank or broker, you can transfer your shares to the College by Depository Trust Company (DTC) wire.
+You can notify the college of your intended gift by completing the securities transfer form.
+After submitting the form you will receive an email confirmation that you may send to your broker.
+You may wish to review the “Important Additional Information” below to determine whether you should discuss your gift with the College prior to submitting the form.

 Please note the gift of securities is complete when you, and your transfer agent, have delivered the securities to Williams – this means that you no longer have control of them.
 Merely instructing your transfer agent to complete the gift is not enough to satisfy the IRS legal requirement.
 The College absorbs all transfer costs.